asherikov/cdinit/README.md

   line>/<service name>.log`, to avoid boilerplate parameters in service files.
 - Timestamp log messages.
 - `dinitctl` to optionally wait for control socket to be created.
+- Introduce a naming convention, e.g., '@' suffix, to separate parametrized services from basic ones: currently service file needs top be checked for parameter substitutions.